simonv3/auth0-user-import-export-extension/README.md

 This extension makes it possible to import and export users from Auth0, using JSON or CSV (complex or a list of e-mails).

+This is a fork of the [Auth0 Extension](https://auth0.com/docs/extensions/user-import-export) with some things to sweeten the deal.

 ## Running

 ### Local Development